zentyal/zentyal/docs/en/user/backup.rst

     # rm -fr /mnt/var/lock/*

-The restoring proccess has finished and you can reboot now.
+The restoring process has finished and you can reboot now.